Dissecting My Skill Development In Beauty Photography & Retouching

 It’s obvious that it is rather unrealistic to expect to play Chopin’s 2nd Sonata like the maestro himself with mere musical literacy 🤷♀️

-So what is it that makes some of us create greater visual artwork in any chosen field and learn to do that faster than others?
+So what is it that makes some artists create greater visual artwork in any chosen field and learn to do that faster than others?

 Through the years, I discovered that true progress hinges less on tools and techniques, and more on developing one’s visual taste, aesthetic judgment, and a discerning eye.